Stanley Crane: With Conrail

 Crane went to Conrail in 1981, where he presided over the turnaround of the deficit-plagued railroad, which began turning a profit as a result of Staggers Act freedoms and its own managerial improvements under his leadership.
 While the Staggers Act helped immensely in allowing all railroads to more easily abandon unprofitable rail lines and set their own freight rates, it was under Crane's leadership that Conrail truly became a profitable operation.
 In the two years after he took office in 1981 he shed 4,400 miles from the Conrail system, which accounted for only 1% of the railroad's overall traffic and 2% of its profits while saving it millions of dollars in maintenance costs.

 In 1983, Crane began a five-year battle with Transportation Secretary Elizabeth H. Dole to hold onto Conrail.
 Crane was an outspoken critic of Dole's proposal to sell the rail system to Norfolk Southern Corporation, and fought for a public stock offering to return the railroad to the private sector.
 In November 1986, Crane delivered a check for $200 million to President Ronald Reagan.
 By that spring, Conrail paid an additional $100 million to the government.
 In March 1987, the government sold Conrail in a public stock offering.
 Investors on the New York Stock Exchange quickly snapped up 58,750,000 shares of Conrail; the sale netted $1.58 billion.
 Crane later saw Conrail sold to two rival bidders, Norfolk Southern and CSX, for more than $10 billion (five times the price for which the Reagan Administration had been willing to sell the railroad).

 In 1989, Conrail established the L. Stanley Crane chair professorship in the College of Engineering at The George Washington University.
 The endowed L. Stanley Crane professorship of engineering in applied science was first held by GWU's former engineering dean Harold Liebowitz (1989-1991) and then by the chair of Computer Science Roger H. Lang (1991–present).

 was amongst the first three fellows elected to the Society of Engineering Science in 1975 together with Ahmed Cemal Eringen and Warren P. Mason.

 Personal life

-In 1962, Mr. Crane married Jean Eward.
+In 1962, Crane married Jean Eward.
 They had twins, Pamela and Penelope.
 That marriage ended in divorce in 1976.
 Jean Crane died in 1998.
-Mr. Crane was married to Joan McCoy from 1976 to 1999.
-He died of pneumonia on July 15, 2003 at a hospice in Boynton Beach, Fla.
+Stanley Crane was married to Joan McCoy from 1976 to 1999.
+He died of pneumonia on July 15, 2003, at a hospice in Boynton Beach, Florida.
 He was 87.
-Mr. Crane is buried in the Fort Lincoln Cemetery, MD.
+Crane is buried in the Fort Lincoln Cemetery, Maryland.